applicaster/zapp-plugins-examples/LoginPlugin/iOS/README.md

     /**
-     This methood is called in order to verify if we need to start a login flow Returns bool value indicating if the user is already verified if not  we start the login proccess in this example we check if the login token exists and if it is valid */
+     This methood is called in order to verify if we need to start a login flow for example play method is invoked on a player, the player first checks if a login plugin exist and if so it creates an instance of this plugin, and invokes this method to check if the user is already logged in Returns bool value indicating if the user is already verified if not  we start the login proccess in this example we check if the login token exists and if it is valid */